 The Chase Sapphire Preferred offers 2x on all travel and all dining purchases, period.
 That’s where most of my spend goes so it made sense that I would want a card that earns double points on both of those categories.
 The Chase Sapphire Preferred is a great card to have for earning points to use for travel because the Ultimate Rewards points can be transferred to a number of different hotel and airline partners, many of which transfer at a one-to-one ratio (meaning one UR point equals one United mile, for example).
 You can read more on why the Chase Sapphire Preferred is a great card for travel here!
 Just note that post was written before I had the Chase Sapphire Reserve card.

 Another perk of using it for travel purchases is the travel protection that it offers.
 Check out this post on how the card saved me around $500 after a missed flight!
+The Reserve also offers this travel protection.
 For all other purchases outside of the 2x categories, the Chase Sapphire Preferred earns 1x point per dollar spent.

 The Chase Sapphire Preferred card does carry an annual fee of $95, which is usually waived the first year, but the perks far outweigh the fee!

 Chase doesn’t allow you to have both the Chase Sapphire Preferred and the Chase Sapphire Reserve at the same time.
 So I opted to product change my Sapphire Preferred to the Chase Freedom Unlimited card so that I could open myself up to applying for the Chase Sapphire Reserve (a few years ago).
 Check out this post on how to switch from the Chase Sapphire Preferred to the Chase Sapphire Reserve.
 There are a few steps you need to go through to make sure you receive the sign-up bonus when applying for the Chase Sapphire Reserve.

 You can fully compare the two cards (and apply for either) here!